includeJS/includeJS/src/notes/opinionated-react-06.md

 ## Rules of Hooks

 - Hooks start with "use".
-- Only Call Hooks at the Top Level: Don't call Hooks inside loops, conditions, or nested functions.
+- Only call hooks at the top level: don't call hooks inside loops, conditions, or nested functions.
-- Only Call Hooks from React Functions: Don't call Hooks from regular JavaScript functions
+- Only call hooks from React functions: don't call hooks from regular JavaScript functions

 ### useEffect